Aish150895/lead-tracking/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- PostgreSQL database (or SQLite for development)
+- SQLite for development
 - Node.js (for the React frontend)

 ### Environment Variables

-Create a `.env` file with the env.sample file as a template.
+Create a `.env` file with the env.example file as a template.

 ### Installation